Grav (CMS)

 Grav is a free software, self-hosted content management system (CMS) written in the PHP programming language and based on the Symfony web application framework.
 It uses a flat file database for both backend and frontend.

 Grav is designed to have a shallow learning curve, and to be easy to set up.
-The focus of Grav is speed and simplicity, rather than an abundance of built-in features that come at the expense of complexity.
+The focus of Grav is speed and simplicity, rather than an abundance of built-in features that come at the expense of added complexity.

-The name Grav is a shortened version of the word "gravity".
+The name Grav is a shortened version of the word gravity.

-Grav is the most starred PHP CMS on GitHub, with over 13,700 stars.
+Grav is the most starred PHP CMS on GitHub, with over 14,565 stars.